 Some substances make it worse such as alcohol abuse as well as substances as different kinds of chemicals for instance psychiatric medicines.
 Most dangerous of all seems to me to be simply excessive drinking.

 Some problems resulting then are very unhealthy sleeping patterns and social withdrawal often because of misunderstanding, ignorance and superstition.
-It can even lead to a fear of sleeping or then to falling asleep and then resulting in tiredness and generally poor performance in school and at work.
-Everything will invariably be worsened by alcohol or other kinds of substance abuse.
+It can even lead to a fear of sleeping or then to falling asleep, and then resulting in tiredness and generally poor performance in school and at work.

 Is there physical evidence?
 Such as in the films of Nightmare on Elm Street?
 I do not know of any scientifically documented stories with the existence of this kind of evidence.
 Are there any objective reliable accounts with physical proof?